RodrigoPalazon/rodrigo_website/README.md

 ### Further Testing

--   The Website was tested on Google Chrome, Microsoft Edge and Safari browsers.
+-   The Website was tested on Google Chrome, Microsoft Edge, and Safari browsers.
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPad, iPad Pro, iPhone6, iPhone7, iPhone 8 & iPhoneX and all the Plus version of the previous mobile devices.
+-   The website was viewed on a variety of devices such as Desktop, Laptop, iPad, iPad Pro, iPhone6, iPhone7, iPhone 8 & iPhoneX, and all the Plus version of the previous mobile devices.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
 ### Known Bugs